As a paying member of re-sources, you have full access to the content below.

 4 - Has plastic got a bad wrap?
 Taking a life-cycle approach

 5 - Living in a material world – making sense of complexity

 Recyclable, recycled, bio-based, biodegradable, compostable, plastic free…which materials are best for a sustainable future?
 A comprehensive guide to all the materials available and the new materials being developed.

-6 - What’s on the shelf - are current market applications always successful?
+6 - What’s on the shelf - are current market applications always successful? with the 3R approach.

 A review of the current beauty packaging options on the market with sustainable materials and claims.
 Are they addressing sustainability at their core, or functionality first?
 Who are the horses to back and what will fall by the wayside?

 7- The case of materials: paperboard, glass, aluminium

 8 - Is sampling still a good idea to reach new consumers?

 Samples, single-use and mono-dose: can these beauties ever care for the planet?